-Why You Don’t Need to Count Calories to Lose Weight
+Why You Don’t Need to Count Calories for Weight Loss (Hello, Healthy Fats!)

 Whether you’re a diehard gym bunny, an ab sculpted Adonis, or a rookie trying workout routines for the first time, you’re probably ruled by the calorie.
 It’s the most common way to measure fitness and the metric that we look to for guidance on ‘good’ and ‘bad’ foods.

 From Weight Watchers and its calorie ‘sins’ scheme to the counters on treadmills and even the packaging in our supermarkets, healthy living is built around burning ‘em.
 Conventional wisdom says, the faster you can cancel out cals, the fitter you’ll be.